 Vertical lines should also be printed along the edges to guide the alignment.

 When we put a lenticular sheet over the pitch test pattern, we can determine the optimum setting by choosing the one that shows either solid black or solid white when we look at them with a side-to-side viewing orientation.

 As shown in the picture below, the accurate LPI is proven to be 40 LPI.
-This is the 40 LPI, 8 x 10 inch lenticular sheet with adhesive backing we purchased from Microlens.
-We have tested lens sold by Microlens to be precise but that does not give us the reason to skip the pitch test.
+This is the 40 LPI, 8 x 10 inch lenticular sheet with adhesive backing you can purchase from us.
+Lens sold by us have been tested to be precise but that does not give us the reason to skip the pitch test.
 To be more accurate, we can even create a test pattern up to two decimal points with the same principles.